You now have in your hands my report regarding the single stock that I believe could pay for your retirement.

 Foxconn is a huge global presence…

-- It’s on the way to becoming one of the world’s 10 largest employers, with an estimated workforce totaling 1.3 million…
+- It’s the world’s sixth-largest employer, with an estimated workforce totaling 1.29 million.

 Yet it’s virtually unknown here in the U.S… for now.

-Right now, all of Foxconn’s manufacturing is done overseas.
+Right now, nearly all of Foxconn’s manufacturing is done overseas.
 But that’s about to change…

 Foxconn wants to get a U.S. plant up and running as quickly as possible.

-The company has broken ground and started preliminary construction on a new manufacturing complex in Racine County, Wisconsin – its first-ever U.S. manufacturing facility.
+The company has nearly finished construction on a new manufacturing complex in Racine County, Wisconsin – its first U.S. manufacturing facility.

-This is a major win for Trump, Wisconsin, America and Foxconn… bringing thousands of jobs and billions in revenue right here to America.
+This is a major win for Wisconsin, America and Foxconn…

 Foxconn wants to develop closer ties with America’s huge technology titans – Microsoft, Cisco, Intel, IBM and HP, among others.
-(It’s already heavily involved with Apple.)
-To do that… it’s planning on building manufacturing plants right here in the U.S.
+(Of course, it’s already heavily involved with Apple.)
+To do that, it’s planning on building additional manufacturing plants right here in the U.S.

-The positive publicity is starting to flow for Foxconn… unprecedented attention to its undervalued stock won’t be far behind.
+The positive publicity is starting to flow for Foxconn… Unprecedented attention on its undervalued stock won’t be far behind.

-And there’s good reason for that, Foxconn is Trump’s poster child for “Make America Great Again.”
+And there’s good reason for that.
+Foxconn was Trump’s poster child for “Make America Great Again.”
+And even though Trump is not in office anymore, Foxconn will remain a strong and rapidly growing force in the American business landscape.

 Instead of building more production facilities in Asia, Foxconn is making a substantial investment right here in America.